Cause and effect diagrams

 Fishbone (Ishikawa) diagram is a cause and effect diagram that is often used in an approach to problem-solving.
 The fishbone helps to visualize many potential causes for a specific problem or effect.
 The best thing is that you get the total picture of your situation and you can work on tasks that will give impact.

-If you do not have the whole picture, you easily start on the most obvious problems, the symptoms.
+If you do not have the whole picture, you easily start with the most obvious problems, the symptoms.
 If you have thought things through, hopefully by using the app, you can focus on the root causes and set tasks.

 The cause and effect diagram was adopted by Dr. W Edwards Deming as a helpful tool for improving quality.
 Dr. Deming has been teaching total quality management in Japan since World War II.
 He has also helped develop statistical tools used for the census and has taught methods of quality management to the military.
-Both Ishikawa and Deming use this diagram as one the first tools in the quality management process.
+Both Ishikawa and Deming use this diagram as one of the first tools in the quality management process.